Agriculture & Farming Scotland

 On this page

 If you own, occupy, or manage land in Scotland, you have legal obligations regarding invasive non-native species (INNS).
-Releasing or allowing to escape certain species, or causing Schedule 9 plants to grow in the wild, is a criminal offence.
+It is a criminal offence to release or allow to escape an animal, or to plant or otherwise cause a plant to grow, at a place outwith its native range.
 For construction and property businesses, these obligations are particularly relevant when dealing with Japanese knotweed and other invasive plants on development sites.

-Scotland's invasive species regime is strengthened by the Wildlife and Natural Environment (Scotland) Act 2011, which gives NatureScot powers to make species control orders and agreements that do not exist in the same form in England and Wales.
+Scotland's invasive species regime is strengthened by the Wildlife and Natural Environment (Scotland) Act 2011, which gives NatureScot powers to make species control orders and agreements.
+Scotland introduced these powers first, in 2011; England and Wales gained equivalent powers in 2015.

 Criminal offences